glasswalk3r/Linux-Info/README.md

 ## WARNING

-The version 2.0 and beyond brakes compatibility with the `Linux::Info::DiskStats module` in previuous versions.
+The version 2.0 and beyond brakes compatibility with the `Linux::Info::DiskStats module` in previous versions.

 Be sure to read the related documentation to avoid issues when upgrading.